apapenheim/apapenheim.github.io/_trc/2020identity.md

 **Exploratory Committee Date:** 15 January, 2019.

 I do hope that Gillibrand goes far.
 More than anything, what the people of this country (or, more specifically, my entire hair colour and I) need is a renewed confidence in blondes seeking elected office.
 This mark, however, may not be the best vehicle with which to do so.
-The overall construction is quite simple, there are some serious faults with the spacing on the type, and the typeface itself, while bold and clean, also happens to be rather pedestrian.
+The overall construction is quite simple, there are some serious faults with the spacing on the type, and the typeface itself, while bold and clean, also happens to be rather humdrum and common.
 Perhaps it feels that way as this year is replete with more successful examples of similar type.
 A compressed sans-serif in all caps sure seems to be the defining characteristic of many a candidate in the 2020 field.

 The pink is the hero of this logo.
 The pink is what holds me back from utterly panning it.
 An arresting choice, a stand-out choice, and a really smart way to move forward as a progressive option in this primary.
 Had she elected for a more conventional red or blue, the whole endeavour would be an order of magnitude more boring, and the structural faults of the logo become more difficult to forgive.